Anon-Planet/thgtoa/docs/about/index.md

     - Terms of Service, Didn't Read: <https://tosdr.org>
     - Whonix Documentation: <https://www.whonix.org/wiki/Documentation>

-???
-Note "We are not affiliated with Anonymous or Riseup"
+??? note "We are not affiliated with Anonymous or Riseup"

     One or two of our community members uses or has used the resources of Riseup.
 We are not affiliated with Riseup in any manner.